-As I dish up my chicken broth, warm, nourishing liquid is ladled into the bowls from my stock pot, simmering with bits of carrot, parsley, celery, and tiny, shimmering fat globules.
-This nutrient dense, life- promoting broth has numerous benefits, both for health and for culinary use, as well.
+I love to ladle my famous chicken broth into bowls from my stock pot.
+My broth simmers with bits of carrot, parsley, celery, and tiny, shimmering fat globules.
+This nutrient-dense, life-promoting broth is anti-aging, has numerous benefits for health and for culinary use, as well.

 This broth makes into the simplest of healing soups.
 When you are knocked out by a cold or coming back from flu, sipping several bowls can help open up your respiratory pathways, build your immune system, and simply make you feel so much better.
 A true comfort food, it even seems to brighten the dreariest of days.

 When I feed this to my hungry family, half-way through the bowl, they invariably say, “Hmm, this is so wonderfully warming.
 It makes me feel SO good!”
 The secret, they know, is the broth.
 When you use a rich broth as a base, it makes everything better.
 Without exception, they are satisfied, warmed, and strengthened.
-Plus, they don’t feel like eating as much because they are getting full nutrient value.
+Plus, they don’t feel hungry all the time because they are getting full nutrient value.

 First, you must start with the healthiest chicken you can find, and I admit, that can be difficult in this world so tied into quick and easy!
 When we were on the farm, we raised our own chicken; we knew the chickens got plenty bugs, seeds, our own feed, exercise and sunshine while on mineral-rich soil.

-Properly raised pastured chicken is as good as gold.
+Properly raised pastured chicken (pastured on mineralized soils and lush grass) is as good as gold.
 I purchase chicken from a nearby farmer that lets the birds run and get sunshine and bugs in the summer.
 I like to buy a larger number (10-15) in the fall, so I can freeze ‘summer chicken’.

-To find a source close to you, go to EatWild and click your state or Canada.
+To find a source for healthy chickens close to you, go to EatWild and click your state or Canada.
+I try to buy local, but also purchase at Trader Joe’s, Costco and others that carry chicken that is labeled organic (no trace antibiotics, GMO-feed, or hormones).

 Getting Full Value From a Whole Chicken